THE TRUE COST OF A BAD HIRE AND HOW YOU CAN AVOID IT

 But these costs can be avoided, the most successful companies understand that by automating hiring process and screening employees based on key workplace performance competencies like cognitive ability and personality they can find a better quality of hire.
 This science is called competency based assessment and its making hiring the best employees easier than ever.

-Here’s three ways in which your bad hires are costing you, and how you can avoid them.
+Here are three ways in which your bad hires are costing you, and how you can avoid them.

 - Recruiting: Estimates of the cost of recruitment vary, but once you’ve taken into account the cost of advertising for the job and recruiter time the data shows that this typically costs between 15%-30% of salary.
 Typically, much of this cost is the arduous screening of CV’s and time consuming interviews which can quickly eat up a recruiters hours.
 However, implementing automated screening based on job aptitude has been shown to reduce the initial applicant pool by up to 90%, so recruiters can spend their time getting to know the employees that have proven potential.